ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/06-Real-Time-Data.md

 }
 ```

-This is great since we are not limited a very narrow event type and can pick the information that matter to us.
-Overall, subscription feels like a query with the difference that it is executed whenever an event happens.
+This is great since we are not limited to a very narrow event type and can pick the information that matters to us.
+Overall, a subscription feels like a query with the difference that it is executed whenever an event happens.

-But beware, having large subscription queries that are executed on a high-frequent real-time event with many subscribers can bring your system under pressure quickly.
+But beware, having large subscription queries executed on a high-frequent real-time event with many subscribers can quickly bring your system under pressure.

 :::important